Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 Find out about the tickets you can buy and the discounts you receive on the following pages:

-This video is provided by a third-party platform (www.youtube.com).
+This video is provided by a third-party platform.
 To play the video, accept marketing cookies in the cookie settings then reload the page.

-The OK:GO Initiative is supported by Innotour, the funding instrument of the State Secretariat for Economic Affairs (SECO), and by the Federal Bureau for the Equality of People with Disabilities (FBED).
+The OK:GO initiative is supported by Innotour, the promotional programme of the State Secretariat for Economic Affairs SECO.
+Participation is free of charge for the duration of the project, which is financed by Innotour.